 The purpose of establishing CARMA will be to function as a node of excellence to ensure integrated and enhanced research efforts of biomedical scientists and clinicians at SU with the target to enhance knowledge creation, deliver postgraduate students and to improve health care and well-being of patients.
-The initial aim will be to strengthen collaborative efforts and synergy between postgraduate students and staff currently based within the Faculty of Medicine and Health Sciences and the Faculty of Science at Stellenbosch University.

 Poor lifestyle choices within the African continent have resulted in a remarkable increase in the prevalence of non-communicable diseases such as diabetes and CVD.
 Studies also demonstrate that the number of persons suffering from such debilitating conditions will dramatically escalate within the next few decade(s) to further increase the overall burden of disease.
 Moreover, individuals suffering from HIV-AIDS also display increasing onset of diabetes and CVD.
 This will further raise morbidities and mortalities in especially developing countries, resulting in a ''double burden'' of disease.
 This will lead to significantly higher health-care costs, disruption of family units and dwindling economic productivity.
 This scenario is a major threat to the sustainable development of South Africa, the Southern African Development Community and the rest of the African continent.

 In light of this, the establishment of CARMA is an important step towards dealing with this burgeoning health problem by focusing on the following:

 - Attracting significant international research and endowment funding to increase high impact research outputs and enhance postgraduate training opportunities;

 - Promoting basic research with the aim to translate findings into the clinical context for improved diagnostic tools and/or novel therapeutic interventions;